THE GLOBAL FUND

 HEATHER AND BLAKE MYCOSKIE TRUST

-The objective of this programme is to increase environmental awareness amongh youth in an area that is rich in natural beauty and resources, but in which few persons, either children or adults, has an appreciation of the need for conservation, or the role of nature reserves in sustaining our common heritage of ecological diversity.
-This project targets five schools nearby Phinda Game Reserve in the Umkhanyakude District where the learners, their teachers and their community will be actively engaged in exploring their natural heritage through educational and awareness programmes and visits to the game and nature reserves.
+The objective of this programme is to increase environmental awareness among youth in an area that is rich in natural beauty and resources, but in which few persons, either children or adults, have an appreciation of the need for conservation or the role of nature reserves in sustaining our common heritage of ecological diversity.
+This project targets five schools nearby Phinda Game Reserve in the Umkhanyakude District where the learners, their teachers, and their community will be actively engaged in exploring their natural heritage through educational and awareness programmes and visits to the game and nature reserves.
 This project is implemented in collaboration with endBeyond, the Africa Foundation, and Blue Sky.

 ApexHi has been supporting Mpilonhle since 2012 to date.
 ApexHi has provided support for a number of crucial activities, including our Programme for Integrated Support for HIV-infected children.
 There remains a large cohort of children with congenital HIV infection.
-Department of Health Clinics are not able to provide the comprehensive and integrated medical, social and psychological care that these children and their care givers require.
+Department of Health Clinics are not able to provide the comprehensive and integrated medical, social, and psychological care that these children and their care givers require.
 As this cohort of children grows older, their problems only become more complex.
 In collaboration with Hlabisa clinic, and through the support of ApexHi, Mpilonhle is able to provide this support through day camps that are held for each child on a monthly basis.
 Camps are held on the Mpilonhle premises where there are large meeting rooms and outdoor areas, including outdoor play areas.
-Services during the camps include monthly disbursement of antiretroviral medication, medical sreening for any complications of new illnesses or problems; assessment of intellectual and physical development, and indentification and support of any disabilities that are common to children with HIV.
-Psycho social counseling is provided for the children, including academic counseling and as they grow older, conseling on issue related to sex and maturation.
-Mpilonhle also works with parents and guardians who attend at least two sessions annualy.
-Sport, cultural and arts activities are also conducted for the campers.
-ApexHi has also supported organizational strengthening including developing a strategic plan that address short, medium and longer-term goals, and strengthening of the Mpilonhle Board.
+Services during the camps include monthly disbursement of antiretroviral medication, medical sreening for any complications of new illnesses or problems, assessment of intellectual and physical development, and identification and support of any disabilities that are common to children with HIV.
+Psycho social counseling is provided for the children, including academic counseling.
+As they grow older, conseling on issues related to sex and maturation is also provided.
+Mpilonhle also works with parents and guardians who attend at least two sessions annually.
+Sport, cultural, and arts activities are also conducted for the campers.
+ApexHi has also supported organizational strengthening including developing a strategic plan that address short, medium, and longer-term goals, and strengthening of the Mpilonhle Board.

 The Discovery Fund has been supporting the Mobile Health Units of Mpilonhle since 2012.
-This supports allows Mpilonhle counselors, nurses, psychologists and social workers to provide care for a range of medical and social problems affecting local youth, including HIV and gender violence.
+This support allows Mpilonhle counselors, nurses, psychologists, and social workers to provide care for a range of medical and social problems affecting local youth, including HIV and gender-based violence.